tmthrgd/passit/README.md

 doesn't already implement `io.ByteReader`) will greatly improve the performance of the generators.

-For generating random passwrods, `Password` should be called with [`crypto/rand.Reader`](https://pkg.go.dev/crypto/rand#pkg-variables).
+For generating random passwords, `Password` should be called with [`crypto/rand.Reader`](https://pkg.go.dev/crypto/rand#pkg-variables).
 Avoid using poor quality sources of randomness like math/rand.